 Residents may schedule car seat safety inspections by calling 630-719-6105 to schedule an appointment with the Traffic Safety Unit.
 Due to the specialized nature of this service, we cannot honor walk-in requests.

 You can request a copy of a crash report in person by filling out a request form at the police department.
 The charge for the report is $5 (cash or check only).
 You can also obtain a crash report by visiting one of the following websites, depending on the date of the crash.
-If your accident occurred prior to March 2, 2014, please visit https://docview.us.com
+Please visit https://policereports.lexisnexis.com

 .
 The charge for this site is $13.

-If you need a copy of a police report you have to fill out a Freedom of Information request and submit it to the Records Unit, which reached via telephone at 630-719-4742.
-You can submit your request in person, via email or via fax.
+If you need a copy of a police report, you must fill out a Freedom of Information request and submit it to the Records Unit, which can be reached via telephone at 630-719-4742.
+You can submit your request in person, via email, or via fax.
 The department has five business days to respond to the request.
-After verification of identity, the department can then arrange to have the report picked up, mailed, or emailed, whichever is more convenient.
+After identity verification, the department can arrange to have the report picked up, mailed, or emailed, whichever is more convenient.

-The Village of Woodridge conducts entry level police officer testing approximately every two years.
+The Village of Woodridge conducts entry-level police officer testing approximately every two years.
 An eligibility list is established through our application and testing process.
-To receive notification on the next testing process please sign up for Notify Me on the Village's Main Web Page.
+Please sign up for Notify Me on the Village's Main Web Page to receive notifications on the next testing process.

 Yes.
 When staff is available, the department will coordinate internships for students receiving credit for and enrolled in an accredited college or university.
 Preference is given to Woodridge residents first.
 You can make the request via email.